superzeldalink/MATLAB-OpAmp-Solver-GUI/README.md

 - [x] Resistor (potentiometer) can be a function that changes over time (must not be negative).
 - [x] All inputs accept basic operations, e.g., +, -, *, /,^, abs, mod, log,...
 - [x] Plot all Vin in a same axes (for summing circuit).
+- [x] V+ and V- terminals of OpAmp for clipping the output.
 - [ ] Plot resistor function.
 - [ ] ??? (new feature(s))